MikkiSp/BachelorThesisCNN-LSTM/README.md

 # Bachelor_Thesis_CNN_LSTM

-This is the repository with the full source code for me bachelor thesis.
+This is the repository with the full source code for my bachelor thesis.
 Everything you need to reproduce the results are here.

 The databases NinaPro DB4 and NinaPro DB5 can be found under these links: